Faxonius limosus

 This species is not currently in the Great Lakes region but may be elsewhere in the US.
 See the point map for details.

-A highly fecund species, F. limosus are capable of parthenogenesis, or asexual reproduction (Buric et. al., 2011).
-When reproducing sexually, Spiny Cheek Crayfish mate in the spring, females lay up to 370 eggs which hatch by early summer (Aldridge, 2011).
-They may also mate in Autumn allowing females to store sperm through the winter and produce young in early spring (Aldridge, 2011).
-F. limosus are a relatively small and short lived species of crayfish with a lifespan of less than four years and total maximum length of approximately 10 cm (Holdich and Black, 2007).
+Spinycheek Crayfish are a highly fecund species capable of parthenogenesis, or asexual reproduction (Buric et al. 2011).
+When reproducing sexually, they mate in the spring, with females laying up to 370 eggs that hatch by early summer (Aldridge 2011).
+Additionally, they can mate in autumn, allowing females to store sperm through winter and produce young in early spring (Aldridge 2011).
+These crayfish are relatively small and short-lived, with a maximum lifespan of less than four years and a maximum length of approximately 10 cm (Holdich and Black 2007).

-Means of Introduction: Faxonius limosus has a low probability of introduction to the Great Lakes (Confidence level: moderate).
+Great Lakes Means of Introduction: Faxonius limosus has a moderate probability of introduction to the Great Lakes (confidence level: moderate).

-Faxonius limosus are native to the eastern United states with some of their native range connected to the Great Lakes basin.
-However, they have not been reported outside of their native range in North America (FWS, 2015).
+Faxonius limosus are native to the eastern United States, with some of their native range connected to the Great Lakes basin.
+However, they have not been reported outside of their native range in North America (USFWS 2015).
+Faxonius limosus was introduced into Europe by human means (Boggero et al. 2023) and can travel over land to colonize new areas (Todorov et al. 2020).
+Spinycheek crayfish are also listed as a popular species for bait, fish food, and aquaria.
+However, they are not commonly sold at aquarium, pet, or garden stores in the Great Lakes region (USFWS 2015).

-Status: F. limosus was the first crayfish species to be introduced to Europe in efforts to replace the Noble Crayfish (Astacus astacus) (Holdich and Black, 2007).
+Great Lakes Status: Faxonius limosus was the first crayfish species to be introduced to Europe in efforts to replace the Noble Crayfish (Astacus astacus) (Holdich and Black, 2007).
 Since its introduction in 1890, the Spiny Cheek Crayfish has spread to Austria, Belgium, the Czech Republic, France, Germany, Hungary, Italy, Lithuania, Luxembourg, Montenegro, Morocco, the Netherlands, Poland, Russia, Switzerland, and the United Kingdom (Adams et al., 2010).
-However, F. limosus has not been reported as established anywhere outside of their native range in North America (USFWS, 2015).
+However, F. limosus has not been reported as established anywhere outside of their native range in North America (USFWS 2015).

 Faxonius limosus has a moderate probability of establishment if introduced to the Great Lakes (Confidence level: High).

-F. limosus is a highly fecund species capable of parthenogenesis (Buric et. al., 2011).
+Faxonius limosus is a highly fecund species capable of parthenogenesis (Buric et. al. 2011).
 Given that they are native to North America at similar latitudes to the Great Lakes region, they are likely to successfully overwinter.
-F. limosus habitat consists of slow moving creeks and streams, ponds, as well as the littoral zones of large lakes (Aldridge, 2011) (Hirsch and Fisher, 2008); this habitat is broadly distributed and widely available in the Great Lakes Region.
-Spiny Cheek Crayfish have a broadly distributed nonindigenous population in Europe, which has a history of spreading rapidly (Pârvulescu et al., 2012).
-However, Adams et al., (2010) note that their spread and establishment might have been aided by declining populations of native crayfish due to the introduction of Crayfish Plague.
+F. limosus habitat consists of slow moving creeks and streams, ponds, as well as the littoral zones of large lakes (Aldridge 2011;Hirsch and Fisher 2008); this habitat is broadly distributed and widely available in the Great Lakes Region.
+Spinycheek crayfish have a broadly distributed nonindigenous population in Europe, which has a history of spreading rapidly (Pârvulescu et al. 2012).
+However, Adams et al. (2010) note that their spread and establishment might have been aided by declining populations of native crayfish due to the introduction of crayfish plague.

 Great Lakes Impacts: